 The village of Palekastro is a former farming village that has grown in recent years yet still retains its delightful character.

-This former fishing village on the south west coast sits on a small peninsula and is surrounded by a lush green landscape.
+This former fishing village on the south west coast sits on a small peninsula in the midst of a lush green landscape.

 This authentic village with its narrow streets is perfect for those who want to enjoy peace and tranquility.